 Even after I wrote my paean to the almighty mollusk, I still was stymied: I couldn’t find a source for shucked big-bellied clams.
 But recently I stumbled upon Digger’s Seafood.
 It offers all kinds of fresh, never-frozen seafood, including my beloved shucked whole-belly clams.
-[Ed.
-Note: Digger's no longer sells clams to the public.
-We're searching for a viable substitute.
-If you have one, please let us know below in the comment section.]
+[Editor’s Note: For a while, Digger’s no longer sold clams to the public.
+But we’re happy to hear they have clams for sale again.
+Lobsters.com, which one of our readers recommend, also sells clams.]

 Skeptical, I ordered a one-pound packet that was delivered to my door within 24 hours.
 What makes Digger’s clams so special is they’re professionally shucked (the emergency-room savings alone is worth the steep price) and shipped to order.
 When I cracked opened the container, it smelled like a sweet, salty sea breeze.
 It took all I had not to eat the clams in all their raw, slippery glory.

 But, of course, the proof is in the fryer.
 And these delivered.
 Mightily.
-With my near-forty-year search over, I am now able to have fried clams year round, miles from the nearest boardwalk but only a cast-iron pot away from my childhood.–David Leite
+With my near-forty-year search over, I am now able to have fried clams year round, miles from the nearest boardwalk but only a cast-iron pot away from my childhood.

-Special Equipment: deep-frying thermometer or an electric deep fryer, a Chinese wire-mesh skimmer or a pasta basket, a pair of tongs
+Special Equipment: Deep-fry or candy or instant-read thermometer or an electric deep fryer, a Chinese wire-mesh skimmer or a pasta basket, a pair of tongs

 - 1 cup all-purpose flour